TechplexEngineer/campus_ztp/README.md

 ## Configuration

 Edit the config.yaml for your environment.
-By default the config.yaml file assumes that you will run the TFTP server and DHCP server on the s ame machine.
+By default the config.yaml file assumes that you will run the TFTP server and DHCP server on the same machine.
 The defualt IP address is 10.0.0.38.

 * `templates` - directory where templates are stored
 * `excel` - location of excel spreadsheet of configuration data